Why Purpose at WVU?

 What is the Purpose Council?

-The Purpose Council is a group of leaders from across the University who will help develop the integration of purpose into the daily life of the University and those who study and work here.
-The team has created short-term and long-term objectives for the project and the Purpose Center.
-This group has been meeting since October 2021.
+The Purpose Council was a group of leaders from across the University who helped develop the integration of purpose into the daily life of the University and those who study and work here.
+The team created short-term and long-term objectives for the project and the Purpose Center.
+This group met from October 2021 through the launch of the Purpose Center in fall of 2022.

 What are the work groups?